 9. Invest in a good steam cleaner

 The heat from these steam cleaners will kill any germs or bacteria hiding in your carpets that might be causing the smell to worsen over time.
 Keep this type of cleaning equipment around for pet accidents too – it speeds up the process of removing those strong odours immediately instead of waiting another day or two for it to work.

 10. Watch your pet’s diet

-Well-balanced dog food should help with reducing those “off” odours and help keep those smells away as a result of too many foods that contain added chemicals people don’t even think about.
+Well-balanced dog food should help reduce those “off” odours and help keep those smells away due to too many foods that contain added chemicals people don’t even think about.
 If you take care of your pet’s overall health, you’ll be surprised at how much better your home will smell!